ADD THE FOLLOWING EMAIL ADDRESSES TO YOUR EMAIL ADDRESS BOOK

 VRAP students: You will only be paid for the time you are enrolled in Full Time status.
 If you drop below Full Time, you will no longer be eligible for VRAP payments effective the date your drop below Full time.

 VA REPAYMENT POLICY

-If you drop a course or if a grade of “W” or “NC” is earned in a course which lowered your payment status, the VA requires repayment.
-For example, if you drop a class and you fall from Full Time of 12 units to ¾ time of 9 units, the pay back will be the difference between the full and three quarter time after the drop date and will be effective when the class/es were dropped.
+If you drop a course or if a grade of “W” or “NC” is earned in a course which lowered your payment status, the VA requires repayment for any overpayment a student receives.
+For example, if you drop a class and you fall from Full Time of 12 units to ¾ time of 9 units, the debt will be the difference between the full and three quarter time after the drop date and will be effective when the class/es were dropped.
 If you have special circumstances that were out of your control that contributed to the reduction of your units, you may be able to waive the debt (See Mitigating Circumstances below).